Lightning-Flow-Scanner/lightning-flow-scanner-core/docs/customruleguide.md

 - We define a custom rule class CustomRuleExample with an execute method.
 - Inside the execute method, we initialize a new instance of the Compiler.
 - We define a callback function visitCallback that is executed on each visited element.
 In this example, we check if the element subtype is a screen and perform custom logic accordingly.
-- We call the traverseFlow method of the compiler to start traversing the flow from the first element (flow.elements[0].name) and provide the visitCallback function.
+- We call the traverseFlow method of the compiler to start traversing the flow from the first element (flow.elements.name) and provide the visitCallback function.
 - Inside the visitCallback function, we perform custom logic based on the visited elements.
 - Finally, we return the result of the rule execution.